MarcinKilarski/Website-Audit/seo.md

 Overview

-Using important words or phrases (aka keywords) in the title tag helps users and search engines define the topic of the page and its relevance to a user’s query.
+Using important words or phrases (aka keywords) in the title tag helps users and search engines define the topic of the page and its relevance to a user's query.
 This improves ranking and assures the users that they will find what they are looking for within your page, increasing the percentage of people that click through to your site in search results (click-through rate).

-We recommend beginning your title with a primary keyword because users don’t read everything that we show to them, they scan text.
+We recommend beginning your title with a primary keyword because users don't read everything that we show to them, they scan text.
 Google knows this and assigns more importance to the first works in the title.
 Also, you can add your secondary keywords after your primary one if it is possible to do in a natural way.
 It increases the likelihood that your page appears high in search results for both keywords.

 ### 2.3.
 Duplicate Titles

 Overview

-It’s important to create a unique title for each page on your website.
+It's important to create a unique title for each page on your website.
 Pages with duplicate titles make it more difficult for users and search engines to differentiate the pages.

 This could cause the rank of your page to be lower, have a wrong page in search results for important keywords and even make your pages appear to be spam.